Text by Tony Cho

 While this agenda has been particularly popular in Western Europe, its presence in other countries has been spotty at best.
 That is why it was a surprise to see that, most recently in Seoul, the Ilmin Museum of Art hosted Dear Amazon: the Anthropocene 2019.
 In it, artists in Brazil were given the chance to confront the audience with the Anthropocene as a term that goes beyond environmental concerns but one that relates back to political ideology, history, and emerging attitudes to human capital.

-For the head curator of the Ilmin, Juyhyun Cho, ‘the Anthropocene serves as the large body of knowledge that offers a chance to participate in a grand narrative’ and her intention was to present a group of artists who would expand on the narrative of the Anthropocene in a non-western point of view.
-Projects exhibited such as, Unpolished Stone or Mineral Stories expand on this grand narrative by showing a highly politicised view of rare earth minerals which is motivated by the exploitation and industrialization of the rare earth minerals mining.
+For the head curator of the Ilmin, Juyhyun Cho, the Anthropocene serves as the large body of knowledge that offers a chance to participate in a grand narrative, and her intention was to present a group of artists who would expand on the narrative of the Anthropocene in a non-western point of view.
+Projects such as Unpolished Stone or Mineral Stories expand on this grand narrative by showing a highly politicised view of rare earth minerals motivated by the exploitation and industrialisation of rare earth minerals mining.
 For Brazil, rare earth mining remains a hotly contested topic.

+Neither fully about an environmental crisis or political ideologies, the Anthropocene’s ambiguous definition makes for many critiques.
 One critique from Ilmin Curator Juhyun Cho has been about the proliferation of projects related to the Anthropocene, especially in more recent years.
-‘Many of these projects need funding in order to advance, and many times it is the big corporations and the biggest violators of these environmental and political crises that end of funding the projects.’
+Many of these projects need funding to advance, and many times it is the big corporations and the biggest violators of these environmental and political crises that end of funding the projects.